 In response to questions from reporters, Bojic said the tests were sent as a donation and that the Serbian institute did not pay for them.
 It did, however, use the kits to test 14 patients.

 Clarification: This story was changed to reflect the fact that, as of the time of publication, the World Health Organization recommended that rapid antibody tests for COVID-19 be used only for research purposes and not in any real-world settings.

 Additional reporting by Lorenzo Bagnoli, Dragana Peco, Antonio Baquero, David Ilieski, Mariia Horban, Atanas Tchobanov, and Romana Puiulet.

-This story was reported in collaboration with Bivol (Bulgaria), IRPIMedia (Italy), IRL Macedonia, KRIK (Serbia), Michelle Salomons and Karlijn Kuijpers of Investico (Netherlands), Dmitry Velikovsky from Important Stories (Russia), and Tempo (Indonesia).
+This story was reported in collaboration with Bivol (Bulgaria), IRPIMedia (Italy), IRL Macedonia, KRIK (Serbia), Michelle Salomons and Karlijn Kuijpers of Investico (Netherlands), Important Stories (Russia), and Tempo (Indonesia).